Maggerama

 My curator Big Bad Mutuh

-My Old Friends (incidentally kinda E.T.-shaped)
+My Old Friends

-My abusive crazy ex: Ultima Online (classic).
+My abusive crazy ex: Ultima Online (classic, not the modern garish mess).

 That game I used to beat every day for a year for some reason: Time Commando.

-Movies: Evil Dead 1-3, Braindead, Good Time, Hellraiser 1&2, The Thing, Stalker (1979), The Blob (1988), Dredd (2012), The Wrestler, Dragged Across Concrete, A Nightmare on Elm Street, Fight Club, A Tale of Two Sisters, The Witch, Descent, Oldboy (SK), Rec 1&2, Dogville, 12 Monkeys, The Fugitive, Tucker & Dale vs. Evil, Face Off, The Mask, Hereditary, Martyrs, Idiocracy, True Lies, The Lighthouse, The Unforgiven, Speed, Blair Witch, Re-Animator, Bruno, Green Room, all Kubrick.
+Movies: Evil Dead 1-3+Rise, Braindead, The Fly, Hellraiser 1&2, The Thing, Stalker (1979), The Blob (1988), Dredd (2012), Dagon, The Wrestler, Funny Games (2007), Dragged Across Concrete, Brawl in Cellblock 99, A Nightmare on Elm Street, Fight Club, A Tale of Two Sisters, Leon, Indiana Jones 1-3, The Monster (1994), LotR trilogy, The Witch, Descent, Oldboy (SK), Rec 1&2 (original), Dogville, Cube, 12 Monkeys, Critters, The Fugitive, Bronson, Tropa De Elite, Dead Man, Le Magnifique (1973), Tucker & Dale vs. Evil, Blind Rage, Dirty Rotten Scoundrels, The Crucible (1996), Human Centipede, Face Off, Langoliers, The Mask, Hereditary, Martyrs (original), Idiocracy, True Lies, The Lighthouse, The Visitors (1993), The Unforgiven, Speed, Blair Witch, Re-Animator, Bruno, Green Room, all Monty Python, everything from Kubrick and Sergio Leone.
+Obviously Tarantino.

 "It was not the thought that I was so unloved that froze me.
 I had taught myself to do without love.